 The civil consequences could include having to pay for a victim’s damages in restitution, either through the at-fault driver’s auto insurance company or out of pocket.
 If you are the victim of a hit-and-run accident in Texas, you could be eligible for compensation if the police find who caused your crash.
 If the police do not catch the perpetrator, you may still be able to obtain compensation through your own uninsured/underinsured motorist insurance, if available.

 If someone hit you in Dallas, Texas and fled the scene without stopping, rendering aid and exchanging information, there are certain steps you need to take to ensure the full protection of your legal rights.
 Your car accident case will look different from a standard crash, where you would have the other driver’s information.

 If you are able, take the following steps to protect your rights as the victim of a hit-and-run accident:

 A hit-and-run accident attorney in Dallas can guide you through the claims process to make sure you do not settle for less than your case is worth.
 Your lawyer can search for sources of financial compensation, including your own insurance provider or a third party, such as the government.
 From there, your lawyer can negotiate with a claims adjuster for fair and full compensation for the full extent of your losses.

 If a settlement is not possible, your lawyer can take your hit-and-run accident case to court instead.

 A hit-and-run car accident will lead to a confusing legal process.
-The right car accident attorney can make things easier for you and your family by taking over a legal claim on your behalf.
+An experienced hit-and-run lawyer can make things easier for you and your family by taking over a legal claim on your behalf.
 You do not have to handle a lawsuit on your own.
-Talk to a Dallas injury lawyer for more information about your case.
+Contact a Dallas injury lawyer for more information about your case.